devsmn/Athena-Public/_posts/2024-06-20-Approaching-public-release.md

 The google play closed alpha testing stage soon comes to an end.
 As of today, 7 days are left until I can apply for production and thus release the app to the public.

+Since the core functionality is already working well and there's still a bit of time left, the first public version will be v1.1.x.

-I've planned to release a v1.1.x version, containg a major redesign of the UI and other improvments.
+v1.1.x contains a major redesign of the UI and other, smaller changes.